-On July 17, 2013, UIC head women's basketball coach Regina Miller announced the addition of Tiffany Sardin as the Flames' new assistant coach.
-A native of Chicago, Sardin was a three-year captain for the University of Virginia and spent the previous season on the Mt.
+Sardin was hired by head coach Regina Miller during the summer of 2013.
+A native of Chicago, Sardin was a three-year captain for the University of Virginia and spent the 2012-13 season on the Mt.
 Olive College coaching staff.

 As an assistant coach at Mt.
 Olive, Sardin helped the Trojans compile an 18-12 record and an appearance in the NCAA Division II Championship, marking their second-ever postseason berth.
 Mt.
 Olive earned the automatic bid by claiming the Conference Carolinas Tournament title with an overtime win against Pfieffer.